 Life and health are in the cards, but so is death and absence, all entwined.

 Absence draws attention to whatever is missing.
 Death, it is said, is a good career move for any artist.
 I’m not here anymore.
 The self has been consumed by the act of creation.

 Something is there, then it is gone.
-The absence commands all of your attention in a way impossible to avoid.
+And by something, I mean something that could be anything: a lover, a book, a child, a painting, an enemy, a bank balance, a handle on a cup, a battery, a pet, a memory, a name, a narrator, a self.
+When you want it and it isn’t there, the absence commands all of your attention in a way impossible to avoid.
 That’s why the ending of a story is the most important part.
 When the story is over, there nothing left of it.

 In the same way, every death brings the life that preceded it into sharp focus—all of the associated emotions, all the good, all the bad, all the sorrows, all the joys, even all the things that didn’t matter suddenly matter, and that instant of sharp focus, that condensation of a lifetime, happens whether the ending was expected or prolonged, or sudden and shocking, whether it was a loved one or an enemy.
 The absence reveals the person, and that revelation shines through every remnant, every memento, every fragment, every souvenir.
 That which remains draws attention to everything that’s missing.
 The same is true of a vanished city, or a civilization, or even this artist, this author.

 At the height of my creative experiences, when I’m drawing or painting at my best, when everything is going the right way, I lose all sense of myself.
 There is only the work; that is all that matters, and I might as well have ceased to exist.